 Made from cast aluminum, the statue has attracted the imagination, mischief and creativity of hundreds of neighbors each year.
 The Interurban has hosted costumes, displays and “art attacks” celebrating everything from weddings, birthdays, bon voyages, congratulations, I-love-you’s, memorials, good times and friendships to popular causes, and demonstrations.
 This continuous stream of interactive genius has made the Interurban Fremont’s most recognizable landmark and a symbol of the fun and creative energy for which the neighborhood has become famous.

 Rumor has it that the face on the dog is that of another local legend, Arman Napoleon Stepanian.
 He was the unofficial Mayor of Fremont in the early years and known as the “Godfather of Recycling”.
 Arman’s tireless activism and “dogged” persistence pioneered Seattle’s highly successful recycling program that has now been copied nationwide.

 No commercial messages, and everyone cleans up when their display is done.

 - BE POLITE: the statue is intended for the pleasure of all

 - If decorations look fresh, please leave them

-- No advertising slogans, words or logos may be placed on the statue without the permission from the artist (Richard Beyer –do we have an email address for him)
+- No advertising slogans, words or logos may be placed on the statue without the permission.

 - Decorations may be left for up to one week however heavy rains will ruin decorations and if you arrive to find the decorations beyond ruin, you may remove them to place your own.
 ALWAYS RETURN TO REMOVE YOUR OWN DECORATIONS.